NYS Trooper Thomas Mascia under criminal investigation in Southern State shooting, police say

 Nassau County District Attorney Anne Donnelly, in a statement Monday, said the investigation is examining "certain inconsistencies," without providing specifics.

-Law enforcement executed a search warrant at Mascia's Gruber Court home in West Hempstead on Monday and were seen removing scores of potential evidence, including what happened to be firearms.
+Law enforcement officials executed a search warrant at Mascia's Gruber Court home in West Hempstead on Monday and were seen removing scores of potential evidence, including what appeared to be firearms.

 Investigators also searched vehicles — a blue sedan, a silver sedan and a blue SUV — parked outside the home, looking in the trunks and under the hoods.

-State Police Superintendent Steven James, in a news briefing after Mascia was shot, described the alleged suspect as a male, driving what was believed to be a black, late model Dodge Charger with temporary New Jersey tags, rear tinted windows and custom matte gray dual-exhaust tips.
+Mascia described the alleged suspect as a male, driving what was believed to be a black, late-model Dodge Charger with temporary New Jersey tags, rear tinted windows and custom matte gray dual-exhaust tips, police have said.

-Mascia told police that he pulled up behind the vehicle and as he approached, "he heard several pops and realized he was wounded in his right leg," James said.
+Mascia told police that he pulled up behind the vehicle and as he approached, he heard several popping noises, police have said.

-The superintendent said multiple shots were fired through the vehicle's lowered driver's side window.
+Police said multiple shots were fired through the vehicle's lowered driver's side window.
 Mascia was hit with a .22-caliber gunshot in his right quadriceps near his knee, police said.
-Mascia retreated behind his patrol vehicle as the other vehicle fled west, he said.
+Mascia retreated behind his patrol vehicle as the other vehicle fled west, police said.

-James said Mascia didn't return fire because the suspect immediately fled the scene.
-The trooper was able to apply a tourniquet to his injured leg and called for assistance, the superintendent said.
+Mascia didn't return fire because the suspect immediately fled the scene, police said.
+The trooper was able to apply a tourniquet to his injured leg and called for assistance, police said.

-Mascia's body camera was not activated until he pulled his gun from his holster after realizing he had been shot, James said.
-Therefore, no body camera footage exists of the shooting, James said.
+Mascia's body camera was not activated until he pulled his gun from his holster after realizing he had been shot; therefore, no body camera footage exists of the shooting, police said.

 "I’m bleeding pretty good in the leg," the trooper said, while also giving a description of the alleged shooter's vehicle and its temporary tag.
 "Got a tourniquet on."